rust-unofficial/too-many-lists/text/README.md

 It's also wildly unsafe.

-But sure.
-Build your awesome zero-allocation lists on the stack.
+*But sure.
+Build your awesome zero-allocation lists on the stack.*

+## Iterators don't get invalidated by unrelated insertions/removals

+That's a delicate dance you're playing.
+Especially if you don't have a garbage collector.
+I might argue that your control flow and ownership patterns are probably a bit too tangled, depending on the details.

+*But yes, you can do some really cool crazy stuff with cursors.*

+## They're simple and great for teaching!

+Well, yeah.
+You're reading a book dedicated to that premise.
+Well, singly linked lists are pretty simple.
+Doubly linked lists can get kinda gnarly.